laurent22/joplin/readme/dev/spec/web_app.md

 :::

 The Joplin Web App is a version of the mobile application that targets web using [`react-native-web`](https://www.npmjs.com/package/react-native-web).
-See [BUILD.md](../BUILD.md#web) for information about building thee web app.
+See [BUILD.md](../BUILD.md#web) for information about building the web app.

 ## File system